thephez/dpp-spec/docs/identity.md

 **Note:** The identity create state transition signature is unique in that it must be signed by the private key used in the layer 1 locking transaction.
 All other state transitions will be signed by a private key of the identity submitting them.

 The process to sign an identity create state transition consists of the following steps:
-1. Canonical CBOR encode the state transition data - this include all ST fields except the `signature` and `signaturePublicKeyId`
+1. Canonical CBOR encode the state transition data - this include all ST fields except the `signature`
 2. Sign the encoded data with private key associated with a lock transaction public key
 3. Set the state transition `signature` to the base64 encoded value of the signature created in the previous step
-4. Set the state transition`signaturePublicKeyId` to the [public key `id`](#public-key-id) corresponding to the key used to sign

 ### Code snipits related to signing
 ```javascript